 There is a famous story in Buddhism how a mass murderer comes to the Buddha, and by the love and compassion of the Buddha turns into a saint.

 Racism is raising its ugly face again, as it has done time and again through HisStory and somehow it feels like we are writing a book with a new law, that violence is cool when you are on the right side of the argument.
 I am disgusted, the political correctness around these events has gone a step further, to a place that only one truth and only one point of view is accepted.
 Actually, only one narrative is allowed to be voiced and discussed.
-Sadly I see that the ones that use to be the force of good and hope in the world, are being manipulated like puppets by the powers that be, for their own agenda, while hate and intolerance is growing on both sides.
+Sadly I see that the ones that use to be the force of good and hope in the world, are being manipulated like puppets by the powers that be, for their own agenda, while hate and intolerance are growing on both sides.
 And yes, I repeat, on both sides.

 First and foremost the events in Charlottesville were somehow a stark reminder that we live in a world were basic hatred and bigotry are still prevalent amongst many people.
 A hatred that has been preached by many who now suddenly condemn it with alligator tears.